zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contract-Tutorial.rst

 ::

-    eth.getCode(greeter.address)
+    exp.getCode(greeter.address)

 If it returns anything other than "0x" then congratulations!
 Your little Greeter is live!
-If the contract is created again (by performing another eth.sendTransaction), it will be published to a new address.
+If the contract is created again (by performing another exp.sendTransaction), it will be published to a new address.

 Run the Greeter
 ~~~~~~~~~~~~~~~